jundalisay/superb/content/en/research/sarkar/farming/section-1/radish.md

 **Radish seeds should not be sown within a radius of three miles from where they were produced.
 Seeds should always be brought from outside the locality, otherwise the radish crop will be prone to disease.**

+When growing rainy season radish, miśt́i danta shák (a sweet green leafy vegetable) should be planted in between the radish plants.
+The seedlings of the radish should be planted with áus paddy.
+For this the soil should be wet, but not waterlogged.

 ## Potato and Radish